Muscle Car Facts

 For those needing a back seat, AMC wisely introduced the 1968 Javelin.
 General Motors was still celebrating the introduction of their pony cars the year before.
 The 1968 Camaro and the 1968 Firebird remained largely unchanged.
 Both cars were strong performers and sales were very high.
 Plymouth and Ford started a big block was in 1968.
 The 1968 Barracuda received the legendary 426 Hemi as an option.
 The 1968 Mustang could be had with either the 427 Cobra and 428 Cobra Jet engines.

-The 1969 AMC AMX was little changed from 1968.
+The 1969 AMC AMX was little changed from the 1968 AMX.
 The most notable update was the availability high impact “Big Bad” colors.

 Engine Specifications